Sanmenxia Henan, China Travel Guide

 Most foreign nationals need a visa to enter mainland China.
 Start this process early, as it can take time.

 Most foreign nationals need a L Visa (Tourist Visa).
-The application process involves submitting an application form, your passport, recent photos, a detailed itinerary, and documentation of travel like flight and hotel bookings.
+The process for applying involves submitting an application form, your passport, recent photos, a detailed itinerary, and documentation of travel like flight and hotel bookings.

-Prepare these items carefully for your visa application and entry to avoid delays.
+Prepare these items with care for your visa application and entry to avoid delays.

 Keep digital and physical copies of your passport, visa, and insurance policy separate from the originals.
 Leave a copy with a trusted contact in your home country.